-Note 4: The HALT mode will stop CKI from oscillating in the RC and crystal configurations.
+Note 4: The HALT mode will stop CKI from oscillating in the RC and crystal configurations by bringing CKI high.
 HALT test conditions: L, and G0..G5 ports configured as outputs and set high.
 The D port set to zero.
 All inputs tied to V{CC}.
-The comparator and the Brown Out circuits are disabled.
+The comparator is disabled.